eric2323223/jekyll-now/drafts/Transformer.md

 	- Stacking of encoder/decoder
 - Multiple Attention Head
 - Position encoding
+Attention

-Essence of Attention mechnism: Feature reconstruction
+Essence of Attention mechanism: **Feature reconstruction**

 - can be used in different tasks (text, visual, voice ...)
 - one stone(attention), two birds(parallelize(within attention layer) and long-range dependencies)